Business Ratios Guidebook (CPE Course)

 Price (with PDF Textbook): $107

-This course describes more than 200 ratios and other measurements that can be used to analyze the results, liquidity, and cash flows of a business.
+Today's financial executive needs a way to assess the financial performance and financial position of business organizations.
+The Business Ratios Guidebook provides one of the best ways to do so by describing more than 200 ratios and other measurements.
+When applied to an organization's financial statements, these ratios can clarify its results, liquidity, and cash flows.
 The measurement areas covered include performance, return on investment, share performance and constraints.
-Examples of the functional areas also covered by the course include cash management, credit and collections, customer service, human resources, production, and sales.
+Examples of the functional areas also covered include cash management, credit and collections, customer service, human resources, production, and sales.
+In short, this course is the ultimate desk reference for ratio analysis.

 Author: Steven Bragg